wmtkc/website/public/posts/2019-08-25_i-have-a-blog-now.md

 ## 2. Sources will be cited where possible

 I'd love to put informational and educational content on here occasionally, but that comes with the risk of becoming a source of misinformation.
 While I cannot guarantee that all of my information will be accurate, I will make an effort to maintain a standard of research and citation (via links, not footnotes; I'm not an academic).
-I will, however, add that I am not above using Wikipedia as a quick source as it is basically _Hitchhiker's Guide to the Galaxy_ but real (also their maintenance standards are definitely higher than mine anyway).
+I will, however, add that I am not above using Wikipedia as a quick source as it is basically the _Hitchhiker's Guide to the Galaxy_ but real (also their maintenance standards are definitely higher than mine anyway).
 Information that is anecdotal or otherwise uncitable will be marked clearly as such.
 Original content that does not belong to me will also be directly embedded where possible.

 ## 3. Updates to original posts will be noted